Naane Varuven (1992 film)

 Naane Varuven is a 1992 Indian Tamil language film, directed by Sripriya and produced by Girija.
 The film stars Rahman and Sripriya, with Rajani, Vagai Chandrasekhar, Vadivukkarasi, Gautami and Radhika in supporting roles.
 It is a spiritual sequel to the 1979 film Neeya?.
 The film was released on 27 February 1992.

+Plot

+Story of Naga Rani is an Ichchadhari Snake.

+Naga Rani realises that she was wrong and that her revenge destroyed many lives just like her own life was destroyed.
+Her husband, who had been killed in Neeya, now taken rebirth in form of Raja.

+Right from childhood, he had been out of town and he came to native and plans to marry his sweetheart Priya.

+Dr.Radhika and Priya having known the attempts made by the Nagarani, tries to save Raja.

+Nagarani need to consummate with Raja so as to regain her husband, which was prevented by Priya with the aid of Dr.Radhika.

+However, Nagarani mocks them by taking appearance of Priya consummates, before Priya and Doctor arrives.

 Soundtrack

 Music was composed by Shankar–Ganesh.